What should I study at university for a career in public service?

 Most graduate schemes in public service accept applicants from all degree backgrounds, with a few exceptions where specialist knowledge is required.
 You’ll need a degree in a science, technology or maths-related subject to apply for tech-focused graduate training programmes.

 What to study at university if you want a career in local government

-The national graduate scheme for local government, the National Graduate Development Programme (ngdp), accepts applicants with a 2.1 in any degree subject or a merit at masters level.
+The national graduate scheme for local government, the National Graduate Development Programme (ngdp), accepts applicants with a 2.2 in any degree subject.
 You’ll be interviewed by a specific council, and should make sure you understand the nature of the work it does as well as having a grasp of the role of local government and the different types of local council.

 Local councils also recruit graduates directly, particularly into roles suitable for candidates from specific occupation-related degree backgrounds such as environmental health, social work or town planning.

 Some local councils run their own graduate schemes.
 For example, the Kent graduate programme run by Kent County Council has two streams:

 - management scheme – open to graduates with a 2.1 in any degree subject.
 You’ll also need GCSEs in English and maths at grade A to C.

 - highways, transportation and waste graduate scheme – open to graduates with a 2.1 degree in engineering, geography, transport planning or a related subject.
 You’ll also need a GCSE in maths or economics at grade A to C and a GCSE in English language at grade A to C.